huan/brolog/README.md

 # Example

 Here's two example:

-1. the first one demo for easy to use in browser, and how it looks like npmlog.
+1. First example to demo easy to use in browser, and how it looks like npmlog.
-1. the second one demo for intergrate with angular DI & SystemJS.
+1. Second example to demo intergrate with angular DI & SystemJS.

 ## 1. Super Easy to use in Browser